Click on a link to be taken to the entry below.

 TOP OF PAGE

-At Grand Valley, regular class attendance is considered an essential part of the students’ educational experience and a requirement for an adequate evaluation of student academic progress.
-It is believed that college students, as mature individuals, will recognize the need for regular class attendance and will comply with this requirement.
+At Grand Valley, regular attendance in class and other activities is considered an essential part of the students’ educational experience and a requirement for an adequate evaluation of student academic progress.

-Class work missed while students are ill or away on faculty-approved business should be made up to the satisfaction of the instructor.
-Although makeup work will not remove the full adverse effect of the absence in all cases, faculty members will cooperate with students in their attempt to make up their loss when an absence is unavoidable.
+Course work missed because of excused absences should be made up to the satisfaction of the instructor.
+Although makeup work will not remove the full adverse effect of the absence in all cases, faculty members will make reasonable accomodations for students when an absence is excused.
+The accomodations available will vary with course and program.
 The degree of the effect upon grades will vary with the nature and amount of work missed and must be measured according to the instructor’s best judgment.
 In case of excessive absences, the instructor may refuse to grant credit for the course.
+Under some circumstances, an Incomplete grade followed by a resolution according to university policy, or withdrawal from the course, is appropriate.

 Student Credit Load